ryansb/hat-market-demo/README.md

 1. Image pipeline
 2. Service pipeline
 3. Zip this repo and copy to `infra-dev.zip` and `app-dev.zip` in the S3 bucket
+4. Observe the CodePipeline execution and watch stack outputs for the app URL

 [qs]: https://github.com/aws-quickstart/quickstart-trek10-serverless-enterprise-cicd